xulxu/group12-algorithms/README.md

 ## Team
 - Andrew Xu, Research and Analysis (22307113)
 > Originally established communications.
 Volunteered to handle the research and write up aspect.
+Ended up being the sole researcher, analyst and lead developer.
 - Ider Dalaibayar, Presentation and Communication (21330323)
 > Tasked with the overseeing and poster composition aspect.
 - Rashed Almheiri, Development and Management (21211532)